oblivia-simplex/Narrativity/1_hunt.md

 [^huntB]:  For some years now Brenda Coultas, in her narratives, has been conjuring worlds to which multiple qualities of the preceding description might apply.
 Whether in her book **Early Films** (Rodent Press 1996) or in her recent chapbook **A Summer Newsreel** (Second
 Story Books, 1999) Coultas is engaged in constructing usefully disjunctive, lyric-enhanced investigations into landscapes that have come apart.
-For me, part of the great thing about Coultas\' writing is that she brings an indomitable hunger for beauty to bear on her cracked and spilling subjects.
+For me, part of the great thing about Coultas' writing is that she brings an indomitable hunger for beauty to bear on her cracked and spilling subjects.

-[^huntC]:   E.g., Pamela Lu\'s terrific **Pamela: A Novel** (Atelos, 1998).
+[^huntC]:   E.g., Pamela Lu's terrific **Pamela: A Novel** (Atelos, 1998).
 A bildungsroman of sorts, an intricate chronicle of the coming awake of a highly-syntaxed consciousness, in which the greater part of the narrative seems to occur in between commas.

-[^huntD]:  \"The expression that there is nothing to express, nothing with which to express, nothing from which to express, no power to express, no desire to express, together with the obligation to express.\" Samuel Beckett (in 1949 conversation with Georges Duthuit).
+[^huntD]:  "The expression that there is nothing to express, nothing with which to express, nothing from which to express, no power to express, no desire to express, together with the obligation to express."
+Samuel Beckett (in 1949 conversation with Georges Duthuit).

 [^huntE]:
-The tendered premise in a recent episode of the X-Files: since World War Two Americans have had an unquenchable appetite for \'bogus revelation\'; having determined this, the United States Government has built, presumably as a cover for its more radical weapons of mass destruction programs, an elaborate web of alien abduction and sighting hoaxes.
+The tendered premise in a recent episode of the X-Files: since World War Two Americans have had an unquenchable appetite for 'bogus revelation'; having determined this, the United States Government has built, presumably as a cover for its more radical weapons of mass destruction programs, an elaborate web of alien abduction and sighting hoaxes.
 This hoax, we are led to believe, may or may not be one.
 At